mohanrao06/LoanDefaultPredictor/README.md

+# 📈 Loan Default Predictor - Advanced Risk Analysis

-# Loan Default Predictor - Dataset
+## Loan Default Predictor - Dataset

 This project uses the **Lending Club Loan Data** from Kaggle to analyze and predict loan defaults.
 The dataset contains **accepted** and **rejected** loan applications spanning 2007–2018.